Efficient fund management and project implementation

 Nefco was established in 1990 to support the Nordic countries in their efforts to increase environmental awareness in Eastern and Central Europe through the financing of projects to reduce the amount of harmful emissions to the environment.
 Since pollutants do not recognise national borders, it was reasoned that it made better financial sense to support new investments in Eastern Europe – adjacent to the Baltic Sea – that aligned with the environmental priorities of the Nordic countries compared with the rising marginal cost of introducing increasingly stringent requirements at home.
 Cost-efficiency remains a hallmark of all Nefco’s activities.

 While continuing to fulfil its initial mission above, during the last 30 years Nefco has developed an extensive network within the green community and a proven ability to connect stakeholders to relevant projects.
 As a result, Nefco has attracted a number of fund management assignments, in particular related to climate financing in emerging markets and financial support to Nordic SMEs, as well as to green projects in the Baltic Sea, Arctic, Barents and Eastern European regions.
-Recently Nefco has also taken a fund assignment to support results-based financing for clean off-grid energy in Africa.
+Recently Nefco has also taken new fund assignments to support results-based financing for clean off-grid energy and modern cooking in Africa.